kazakhstan-law/ministerial/07-ministerial/103006000000-ministerstvo-obrazovaniia-i-nauki/20181031-ob-utverzhdenii-tipovykh-uchebnykh-programm-tsikla-obshcheobrazo-125663/rus.md

 </tr>
 <tr>
 <td>9</td>
-<td>Basic concepts Internet.
-The universal identifier of resources (URI), its assignment and components.
-Service DNS.
+<td>Basic Internet concepts.
+The Uniform Resource Identifier (URI), its assignment and components.
+DNS service.
 Web technologies: HTTP, DHTML, CSS, and JavaScript.
 E-mail.
 Message format.
 SMTP, POP3, IMAP protocols.</td>
 <td>Data acquisition from the server.
 Working with WordPress and Joomla web content management systems.
 Development a website design using Photoshop multifunctional graphic editor and CSS style sheet language.
 Using of the previously developed MySQL database for the work of the website.</td>
 <td>Information search in a specialty profile on the Internet, use of cloud services for storage and data processing.
 Stage 1.</td>
 <td>10</td>